AntonisTorb/YT-Live-Chat-Replayer/README.md

 ## How to use

-The first window you will see is where you can select the chat JSON file, and optionally the directory containing the emotes, as well as the file containing the usernames to highlight.
-If you want to use any of those two optional features, please make sure to also check the box next to each one.
+The first window you will see is where you can select the chat JSON file, and optionally the directory containing the emotes, the file containing the usernames to highlight (`.txt`, one username per line), as well as the file containing the usernames to ignore(`.txt`, one username per line).
+If you want to use any of those three optional features, please make sure to also check the box next to each one.

 <div align="center"><img src="images/data.jpg" alt="Something_went_wrong.jpg" style="margin: 2em 0;"></div>

 After selecting all the data you need and want, press the `Start` button.
-Depending on the size of the JSON file and the amount of emotes, it might take some time for the app to become responsive, so please wait for a bit.
+Depending on the size of the JSON file and the amount of emotes, it might take some time for the app to become responsive depending on the size of the chat file and the amount of emotes that need to be downloaded, so please wait for a bit.
 This is the window that appears after pressing `Start`:

 <div align="center"><img src="images/chat.jpg" alt="Something_went_wrong.jpg" style="margin: 2em 0;"></div>